June 19-22, 2024

 Use of AI colorectal cancer - its application to GI hereditary tumors

-Francesco Ciompi, Radboud University Medical Centre, Nijmegen, The Netherlands
+Francesco Ciompi, Radboud university medical center, Nijmegen, The Netherlands

 14:10-14:55